Q & A with MBA Program Director Jodi Detjen

 The third area is business transformation.
 All you have to do is reflect on the last six months of our world to understand how business has changed.
 The intense global changes are putting enormous pressure on businesses.
 Change management is a skill just like everything else, and you’re going to learn that skill.

 The fourth skill is to be able to build, sustain and expand your social network.
 We help you network within the classrooms.
 You’ll be leveraging connections to really build your network.
-We have 10,000 alumni in the Suffolk MBA.
+We have 10,000 alumni in the Suffolk MBA and over 80,000 across all our programs.
 That’s a lot of people to network with.
 Being conscious that networking is a skill and a strategic activity helps you move beyond a checklist mentality into a proactive approach that enables you to connect and grow.

 The fifth skill is the ability to solve live, messy, real, complex problems.
 We’ve designed our entire MBA program around this.
 You’re going to be solving companies’ real problems in all of their nuances and greyness.